 Here are the main McAfee subscriptions you might consider purchasing:

-Keep in mind that the prices for Multiple Devices and Family Coverage are valid only if you get a two-year subscription.
+Keep in mind that the price for McAfee Plus is valid only if you get a two-year subscription.
 In case you want the coverage only for one year, you’ll pay slightly more.

 Apps and interface

 Both McAfee and AVG antivirus offer good antivirus applications that are easy to install and use.
 Moreover, both are easy on the system, not taking up lots of resources.

 For app support, you’ll find that both McAfee antivirus and AVG antivirus are equal.
 Windows, macOS, Android, and iOS are supported by both antivirus software providers.

 Thus, McAfee and AVG antivirus reach another tie in this comparison competition.
 Both software providers have solid apps that are easy to use and have the needed features.